alexandr-g/alex-blog/content/posts/2019-10-22/index.md

 **Notes**: All PRs count unless the repo has been marked spam, or the PR is marked as spam or invalid.

-## Contribute
+## Contributions

 This year I've contributed to the [semantic-release](https://github.com/semantic-release/semantic-release) package.
 Fully automated version management and package publishing.

-**semantic-release** is a great way for a pain free automatic releases.
-I use it for automatically release our React UI components library which is a part of Design System.
+**semantic-release** is a great way to do pain-free automatic releases.
+I use it for automatically release our React UI components library which is a part of the Design System.
 It uses specific commit messages conventions, like **fix**, **feat**, **chore**, **docs** and based on those commits it will figure out version and create your backlog automatically.
 Trust me, you'll love it!
 Just try for your library.

 ## Tips

+* familiarize yourself with the source code, rules and the repo you're going to contribute to.
+* navigate to the GitHub issues in that repo and look for labels like: `help wanted`, `good first issue` or `hackocoberfest`.
+* start with something small - that could be even some docs improvements.
+* read the contributors guidelines carefully.

+💻Happy codding!